 Kitten season is in full swing, and there are plenty of babies to visit and adopt.
 To keep the kitten population from becoming overwhelming, the Georgetown Animal Shelter is holding its third and final free spay/neuter clinic for cats on June 22.
 The goal of the clinics is to reduce the cat population in Georgetown.
 This is the seventh year that the shelter has offered free spay/neuter clinics for cats to help manage overpopulation in Georgetown.

-Spay and neuter surgeries and a rabies vaccination will be provided at no charge.
-Other services available at the clinic include a combo test (feline AIDS/leukemia test) for $20, an FVRCP vaccine for $5, microchip for $10, e-collar for $10, or cat carrier for $5.
+Spay and neuter surgeries and rabies vaccinations will be provided at no charge.
+Other services available at the clinic include a combo test (feline AIDS/leukemia test) for $20, an FVRCP vaccine for $5, microchip for $10, and e-collar for $10.

 The spay and neuter clinic will be held at the City of Georgetown Animal Shelter at 110 W.L.
 Walden Drive near the McMaster Athletic Fields.
 Contact the shelter at (512) 930-3592 or by email at email@example.com.
 The City of Georgetown Animal Shelter website is pets.georgetown.org.